 1. Offer Flawless Customer Service

-If you want to keep your customers happy and loyal, you need to ensure that you’re providing them with great customer service.
-When customers reach out to you, they want to be heard and address their concerns.
+If you want to keep your customers happy and loyal, you must ensure that you provide them with great customer service.
+When customers reach out to you, they want to be heard and expect you to address their concerns.

-According to a study published in HBR, the group surveyed customers who had reached out to brands via Twitter to post their complaints, questions, and comments.
+According to a study published in Harvard Business Review, the group surveyed customers who had reached out to brands via Twitter to post their complaints, questions, and comments.

 Here are the results of the survey: